ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 : `plaintext` overlaps with `ciphertext`.

 CryptographicException
-: `ciphertext.length` is less than
+: `ciphertext.Length` is less than
     [[TagSize|AeadAlgorithm Class#TagSize]].

 CryptographicException